alantsen/fintechmelb_preso/README.md

 # FinTech In Victoria Presentation

-This was presented on 7/7/2016 to an Australian big 4 bank.
+This was presented on 7/7/2016.
 It's an overview of the Victorian ecoystem and covers:
 - Key statistics from the Fintech Victoria Census;
 - Current developments in the space; and
 - Fintech Melbourne and Fintech Australia